 In the dry season (May to November), people used coastal resources and built temporary dwellings.
 Coastal groups made and used dugout canoes with a single outrigger to travel along the coast, islands and other reef areas for resources and ceremonies.

 On land, they travelled along complex interconnecting networks of walking tracks.
 These tracks connected camps and neighbouring groups, and led to places of cultural significance, social and economic importance and areas rich with resources.

-With a deep respect for nature and an intimate knowledge of its cycles, Rainforest Aboriginal people harvested food sources that were in season.
-Seasonal indicators told them when different plants were fruiting or when certain animals were "fat" and ready to eat.
-The seasons also reflected when certain animals would be pregnant or birthing and this told Rainforest Aboriginal people when not to eat specific animals or take particular plants.
+With a deep respect for nature and an intimate knowledge of its cycles, Rainforest Aboriginal Peoples harvested food sources that were in season.
+Seasonal indicators told them when different plants were fruiting or when certain animals were 'fat' and ready to eat.
+The seasons also reflected when certain animals would be pregnant or birthing and this told Rainforest Aboriginal Peoples when not to eat specific animals or take particular plants.

 Language, stories, songs and dances continue to be used to pass important survival knowledge to the younger generations.
 In this way, young people learn their place in the community, how to use rainforest plants for food, medicine and shelter, how to hunt animals or when to collect certain resources that were important for survival.

-Aboriginal cultural heritage of the Wet Tropics region belongs to Rainforest Aboriginal people.
-It is important that culturally significant places are appropriately managed, protected, presented with the guidance and involvement of Rainforest Aboriginal people.
+Aboriginal cultural heritage of the Wet Tropics region belongs to Rainforest Aboriginal Peoples.
+It is important that culturally significant places are appropriately managed, protected, presented with the guidance and involvement of Rainforest Aboriginal Peoples.